 - Entrepreneurship – are you an entrepreneur looking to expand your reach?
 Do you have an app, website, or product that needs to get to a new market?
 It is time to learn a new language.
 Does learning a new language make you smarter in business?
 Yes!
 You get to interact with more people and ideas, improving your decision-making processes.

 Enlarge your social circles

 A new language helps you to interact with new people beyond those using your first language.
 For instance, a language like Spanish is spoken by over 559 million people around the world.
 By learning a few Spanish words, you can add more than half a billion people into your circle of interaction.

 For a better brain

 A new language will enlarge your brain capacity.
 I have heard people ask, when is it too late to learn a new language?
 Researchers discovered that a new language will refresh your brainpower.
+This resource is your go-to for argumentative essay writing https://en.ibuyessay.com/argumentative.html even in foreign language.
 Even at old age, the new language will improve your memory and make you feel younger.

 The benefits of learning a second language can be split among your social, economic, and mental faculties.
 From improved memory to better employment opportunities, you have a reason to enroll for a second language.